Approaching the thermodynamic limit of a bounded one-component plasma: Ambiguity of force-based quantities for the Coulomb OCP

 \end{myfigure}

-The thermal fraction of the potential energy calculated from the system potential energy as $\Gamma(u-u_0)$ is shown in Fig.~\ref{f12}, where uncertainties are calculated as a difference in the averaged results between simulations performed under the same conditions but using different initial random number generator seeds.
-All simulation protocols reproduce the known dependence of this quantity, closely following the MC results by Slattery \textit{et al. }\cite{Slattery_1982}.
-The choice of different cutoff lengths ($r_c=14$ or $r_c(\Gamma)$) has a little effect, and both the fluid and bcc initializations converge to almost identical values in a single-phase state.
+The thermal fraction of the potential energy calculated from the system potential energy as $\Gamma(u-u_0)$ is shown in Fig.~\ref{f12}, where uncertainties are calculated as the difference between the averaged results of simulations performed under the same conditions but with different initial seeds of the random number generator.
+In a single-phase state, all simulation protocols reproduce the known dependence of $\Gamma(u-u_0)$ closely following the MC results by Slattery \textit{et al. }\cite{Slattery_1982}.
+The choice of different cutoff lengths ($r_c=14$ or $r_c(\Gamma)$) has little effect, and both the fluid and bcc initializations converge to almost identical values.
 This demonstrates that in the single-phase regime, the system equilibrates effectively, regardless of the initialization type and cutoff treatment.
 In contrast, differences become apparent near the fluid--solid transition.
 With the optimized cutoff $r_c(\Gamma)$, simulations initialized in the fluid state exhibit a sharp transition at $\Gamma=\mbox{180--200}$, while runs with fixed $r_c=14$ display the transition shifted to lower $\Gamma$, though following the same trend.
-For the bcc initialization, the system with $r_c=14$ undergoes the transition near $\Gamma \approx 150$, whereas those using the optimized $r_c(\Gamma)$ show the transition delayed to higher $\Gamma$.
-Overall, the metastable region of the OCP proves to be narrower when a fixed cutoff is used, while the optimized $r_c(\Gamma)$ yields significantly broader metastability window.
-Such behavior can be rationalized in terms of the dependence of the compressibility factor on the cutoff length.
-Smaller cutoff values reduce the virial contribution, thereby decreasing the effective surface tension.
-A lower surface tension reduces the Gibbs free energy barrier for nucleation $\Delta G \sim \sigma^3$ and enhances the nucleation rate $J \sim \exp(-\Delta G/T)$ thus making the emergence of phase transition earlier.
+For the bcc initialization, the system with $r_c=14$ undergoes the transition near $\Gamma \approx 150$, whereas those using the optimized $r_c(\Gamma)$ show the transition delayed to lower $\Gamma$.
+Overall, the metastable region of the OCP proves to be narrower when a fixed cutoff is used, while the optimized $r_c(\Gamma)$ yields a significantly broader metastability window.
+Such behavior can be rationalized in terms of the increasing dependence of the compressibility factor on the cutoff length in the vicinity of the optimized $r_c(\Gamma)$.
+Since $ \sum\nolimits_{i = 1}^N {\left\langle {{{\mathbf{r}}_i}{{\mathbf{f}}_i}} \right\rangle }<0$, it is seen from (\ref{seq:refEquation23}) and Fig.~\ref{f10} that a larger $r_c$ reduces the virial modulus thereby decreasing the surface tension $\gamma$ (\ref{seq:refEquation47}).
+A lower surface tension reduces the Gibbs free energy barrier for nucleation and enhances the nucleation rate thus accelerating the onset of phase transition and leading to the narrower metastable region at $r_c=14$, in accordance with our simulations.